-In addition to his solo, chamber music and concerto performances, Salazar currently performs with The Daniel Salazar Ensemble, a group of international musicians in a program that has been described as “a spectacular fusion of Spanish classical guitar with Latin and World rhythms”.
-He has produced and released three recordings on his own SGP label.
-The recordings sell internationally and are available through his website, iTunes, CD Baby, Amazon and other sites.
+In addition to his solo, chamber music and concerto performances, Salazar also performs with The Daniel Salazar Ensemble, a group of international musicians in a program that has been described as “a spectacular fusion of Spanish classical guitar with Latin and World rhythms”.
+He has produced and released three Compact Disc recordings, on his own SGP label, that sell internationally and are available through his website, iTunes, CD Baby, Amazon and other sites.

-Daniel Salazar was born in El Paso, Texas to immigrant Mexican parents who instilled a deep love for music.
-He grew up surrounded by a close knit extended family, immersed in the cultural traditions of his Mexican and Spanish heritage within the bi-cultural environment of the United States border with Mexico.
-He received a Bachelor of Music Degree from the University of Texas, holds a Master of Music Degree from the prestigious Hartt School of Music at the University of Hartford, Connecticut, and also studied guitar in Spain.
-Salazar has performed in master classes with illustrious classical guitar maestros and considers Oscar Ghiglia, Christopher Parkening, Pepe Romero, Leo Brouwer and Manuel Barrueco as most influential.
+Daniel Salazar was born in El Paso, Texas to immigrant Mexican parents with Spanish roots who instilled a deep love for music.
+He grew up surrounded by a close knit family extended across two countries, immersed in the cultural traditions of his Mexican and Spanish heritage within the bi-cultural environment of the United States border with Mexico.
+He is a graduate of The University of Hartford Hartt School of Music, where he received a Master of Music Degree in Classical Guitar Performance, studying with Artist-in-Residence and renowned Italian virtuoso Oscar Ghiglia.
+He also received a Bachelor of Music Degree from the University of Texas.
+Salazar undertook additional studies in Spain and has performed in master classes with illustrious classical guitar maestros.
+He considers Oscar Ghiglia, Christopher Parkening, Pepe Romero, Leo Brouwer and Manuel Barrueco as most influential.
 He is a long time resident of Hartford, Connecticut.

 With his international performances, distinctive repertoire, dynamic original music and arrangements of Spanish classics for guitar and orchestra, Daniel Salazar continues to expand the guitar’s repertoire while introducing new audiences to the beautiful sound of the Spanish classical guitar.